deckhouse/virtualization/docs/USER_GUIDE.md

 ### USBDevice

-Once a namespace is assigned to a [NodeUSBDevice](/modules/virtualization/cr.html#nodeusbdevice), a corresponding [USBDevice](/modules/virtualization/cr.html#usbdevice) resource is created in automatically that namespace.
-It is a namespace-scoped resource that represents a USB device available for attachment to virtual machines within a given namespace.
+When the related [NodeUSBDevice](/modules/virtualization/cr.html#nodeusbdevice) has the `.spec.assignedNamespace` resource field set, a corresponding [USBDevice](/modules/virtualization/cr.html#usbdevice) resource is created in that namespace.
+It is a namespaced resource that represents a USB device available for attachment to virtual machines within a given namespace.

 Example of viewing USB devices in a namespace: